-In particular, before imposing a penalty on a relevant operator, ORR must give notice that it proposes to impose a penalty setting out, amongst other things, the amount and the grounds on which the penalty is being imposed.
+In particular, before imposing a penalty on a licence holder or relevant operator, ORR must give notice that it proposes to impose a penalty setting out, amongst other things, the amount and the grounds on which the penalty is being imposed.
 ORR is obliged to consider any representations or objections made to it.
-ORR may not modify a proposal to impose a penalty without the relevant operator's consent, unless the modifications consist of a reduction of the amount of the penalty or a deferral of the date by which it is to be paid, or ORR has complied with certain additional requirements (specifically the giving of further notice and the consideration of any further representations or objections made).
+ORR may not modify a proposal to impose a penalty without the licence holder or relevant operator's consent, unless the modifications consist of a reduction of the amount of the penalty or a deferral of the date by which it is to be paid, or ORR has complied with certain additional requirements (specifically the giving of further notice and the consideration of any further representations or objections made).

-ORR must then give a final notice stating that it has imposed the penalty on the relevant operator and its amount.
+ORR must then give a final notice stating that it has imposed the penalty on the licence holder or relevant operator and its amount.
 In addition, it must set out the grounds on which the penalty is imposed and must specify the manner, the place and the date on which the penalty is to be paid.

 A penalty must be imposed within the prescribed time limit.
-A copy of the notice relating to the penalty must be served on the relevant operator within two years of the time of the breach.
+A copy of the notice relating to the penalty must be served on the licence holder or relevant operator within two years of the time of the breach.

-© Crown copyright 2016
+© Crown copyright 2017